RajalakshmiR24/Coronavirus_Tracker_Application_using_Spring_Boot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements
-Data provided by Example COVID-19 API
+Data provided by Example COVID-19 API<br>
 Inspired by Another COVID-19 Tracker Project